nzaupa/FPGA_resonant_converter/ResonantConverterBook/docs/diary/2024_diary.md

 10 May - First thing in the morning... wake up late so that I can not go to the swimming pool :|.
 Apart from the jokes, I've connected back the H-bridge and all is still working.
 I had the $22.8\;\Omega$ load connected, I've been able to go down until 500mA more or less at the output with $\varphi=50$.
 We can clearly see that also at the resonance the waveform is no more sinusoidal since the quality factor is low.
+The open-loop version is at its final stage.
+I don't think there is more work to do.
+All the control laws with $\varphi$ are implemented in the $x$-plane and this enhanced the performance of the phase-shift modulation.
+There is a problem with the mixed control.
+We can clearly see that the input voltage is asymmetric.
+This is due to the fact that there is a bias in the current $i_S$ that is read by the ADC.
+The reason in not clear since the other switch is correct.
+Moreover, check with the oscilloscope, the voltage at the exit of the signal transformer is good and in phase with the measured current.
+What is shifted, is the current after the $49.9\;\Omega$ resistor.
+I tried to change the position of the resistor in the PCB and to disconnect the capacitor, but this had no effect.

+11 May - Working in the morning and "climbing" with Ramon and Julia in the afternoon at La Mussara, sector *Can Pistola*.

+12 May - Working a bit and then bike ride in the afternoon.
+75km long along the coast until Creixell and after towards the inside until Montserri and back through el Catller.

+13 May - Try to set up the modules for the closed-loop.